-Class of licence Description a) Provisional Applicants applying for a Provisional Certificate of Registration must fully register with the College prior to commencing employment.
-Fees for Provisional certificates of registration are the same as for General certificates of registration.
-Annual registration renewal applies to all certificates active at May 31.
-Provisional Registrants are required to write the next available CAOT exam following their date of registration with the College. their certificates of registration are valid until sixty days after the exam date. during this period, documentation must be provided to the College, demonstrating successful completion of the exam. upon acceptance, the College will issue the registration continue to be met. the provisional practising registrant's certificate will expire is the conditions established by the College are not met within the required time period. the College requires that a Provisional Practising registrant be supervised during the period for which the certificate is issued or until all outstanding requirements have been met and have been documented with the College.
-The supervisor must hold a General Practising certificate of registration with the College and have at least one year of practice experience.
+Class of licence Description a) Provisional Practising Certificate Applicants applying for a Provisional Certificate of Registration must fully register with the College prior to commencing employment.
+Fees for Provisional Certificates of Registration are the same as for General Certificates of Registration.
+Annual registration renewal applies to all certificates at May 31.
+Provisional Registrants are required to write the next available certification exam following their date of registration with the College.
+Their Certificates of Registration are valid until sixty days after the exam date.
+During this period, documentation must be provided to the College demonstrating successful completion of the exam.
+Upon acceptance, the College will issue the registrant a General Certificate of Registration within thirty days, provided all other requirements for registration continue to be met.
+The Provisional Certificate will expire if the conditions established by the College are not met within the required time period.
+The College requires that a Provisional Practising Registrant be supervised during the period for which the certificate is issued or until all outstanding requirements have been met and have been documented with the College.
+The supervisor must hold a General Practising Certificate of Registration with the College and have at least one year of practice experience.
+A Temporary Certificate of Registration may be granted to an individual occupational therapist who holds a valid Certificate of Registration as an occupational therapist in another jurisdiction with

-b) Temporary A temporary certificate of registration may be granted to individual occupational therapists who hold a valid certificate of registration as an occupational therapist in another jurisdiction with similar educational and clinical requirements. the individual will be providing short term (no longer than four months) occupational therapy services in Ontario that include a component of direct assessment or treatment of clients.
-A temporary certificate is not intended for therapists who are working in short term contract positions but rather for individuals who are coming into Ontario for such activities as a work exchange or participating in a continuing education workshop/course that involves clients or providing consultation.
+b) Temporary Certificate similar education and clinical requirements.
+The individual will be providing short term (no longer than four months) occupational therapy services in Ontario that include a component of direct assessment or treatment of clients.
+A Temporary Certificate is not intended for therapists who are working in short term contract positions but rather for individuals who are coming into Ontario for such activities as a work exchange or participating in a continuing education workshop / course that involves clients or providing consultation.

 c)

 d)

-e)
+е)

 f)

 g)

 h)

 i)

 j)

--Reviews and appeals your organization processed in the past yearf) State the number of reviews and appeals your organization processed in the reporting year (use only whole numbers; do not enter commas or decimals).
+Reviews and appeals your organization processed in the past yearf) State the number of reviews and appeals your organization processed in the reporting year (use only whole numbers; do not enter commas or decimals).

-Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee 14 2 2 8 0 26 Applicants who initiated an appeal of a registration decision 1 0 0 1 0 2 Appeals heard 1 0 0 1 0 2 Registration decisions changed following an appeal 0 0 0 0 0 0
+Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee 15 0 1 5 0 21 Applicants who initiated an appeal of a registration decision 0 0 0 1 0 1 Appeals heard 0 0 0 1 0 1 Registration decisions changed following an appeal 0 0 0 0 0 0